Manga are a fever among the Japanese and ended up conquering the whole world and becoming popular mainly because of anime!

-There is also the Toy version of this group that is broadcast on another Japanese broadcaster, Fuji TV, one of the biggest in the country.
-In the lineup, the characters dance with Naomi Watanabe known as the ’’Beyoncé of Japan’’.
+There is also the Toy version of this group that airs on another Japanese broadcaster, TV Fuji, one of the largest in the country.
+In the programming, the characters dance with Naomi Watanabe known as the ''Beyoncé of Japan''.
 Maurício also commented on this on his social network.

-In 2007, in celebration of the centenary of Japanese immigration to Brazil, cartoonist Maurício de Souza was invited by the committee to create characters in celebration of this date.
+In 2007, in celebration of the centenary of Japanese immigration in Brazil, the cartoonist Maurício de Souza was invited by the committee to create characters in celebration of this date.

 The characters created were Keika and Tikara.

-In 2020, the animation ’’Laços de amigo’’ was launched, about thirty years of Brazilian immigration in Japan.
-See below the animation Ties of friendship:
+In 2020, the animation ''Bonds of friendship'' was released, about the thirty years of Brazilian immigration in Japan.
+Watch the Bonds of Friendship animation below:

-One of the youngest members of Turma da Mônica is Nimbus, a boy who represents Asians.
-He is inspired by one of Maurício’s sons.
+One of the youngest members of Monica's Gang is Nimbus, a boy who represents Asians.
+He is inspired by one of Maurício's sons.

-It is believed that the connection of cartoonist Maurício de Souza with Japanese culture has been something since childhood as there are reports that he made friends with people of Japanese descent and in his youth he married Alice Takeda, daughter of Japanese.
+It is believed that the connection of the cartoonist Maurício de Souza with Japanese culture has been something since childhood, as there are reports that he made friends with people of Japanese descent and in his youth he married Alice Takeda, daughter of Japanese.

 And the son who inspired the Asian character is the couple's son, Mauro Takeda e Souza, who has the same characteristics as his mother.

-And what did you think of the Japanese version of Turma da Mônica?
+And what did you think of the Japanese version of Monica's Gang?
 What will come out of this partnership?